 What is otitis media?

-Otitis media is a bacterial or viral infection of the middle ear (the space behind the eardrum).
-Middle ear infections often occur as a complication of a cold, allergies, nose and throat infection, or enlarged adenoids (glands at the top of the throat).
-Middle ear infections usually clear up without complication or long-term effects.
+Otitis media is an infection of the middle ear (the space behind the eardrum), caused by bacteria or a virus.
+Middle ear infections often occur at the same time as a cold, allergies, nose and throat infection, or enlarged adenoids (glands at the top of the throat).
+Middle ear infections usually clear up without problems or long-term effects.

 The ear structure and function